TryCatchHCF/DumpsterFire/README.md

 See sample DumpsterFires below.

+# Tutorial
+See my CactusCon 2017 slides (included in project).
+The slides are written to stand on their own, providing background, approaches, specific use cases, and more.
+They'll put everything in context, and also won't put you to sleep.
+Unless they do put you to sleep, in which case you probably needed some rest anyway, so really we all come out ahead here.

 # Accountability

 DumpsterFire creates a date-time stamped event log so that Red- and Blue teams can coordinate and track events, correlating them to what was detected (or not detected) by your sensors, which alerts did or did not trigger, etc. It also allows teams to confirm which events were part of your operation / exercise, keeping everyone out of trouble.
 All date-time tracking is performed in UTC, so your global operations can be easily correlated without worrying about conversions between timezones and international date lines.